 - Nylon Mesh Strainer

-If you don't want to work with the grains, you can buy kefir at your local pet store.
+If you don't want to work with the grains, you can buy kefir (Answers Pet Food) at your local pet store.
 Or you can purchase plain kefir at some local and natural grocery stores.

 Benefits of Milk Kefir for Dogs

 I add kefir to my dogs' diet because kefir…